 Let’s Talk is a program that provides easy access to informal confidential consultations with counselors from the Student Health and Counseling Center (SHAC).
 A counselor holds walk-in hours and there is no appointment or fee necessary.
 Click here for a listing of the current Let’s Talk locations and schedule.

 What happens at a Let's Talk visit?

 Appointments are first-come, first-served.
 Usually there is not much of a wait.
 The counselor will listen closely to your concerns and provide support, perspective, and suggestions for resources.

 How is Let’s Talk different from counseling at the SHAC?

-Counselors at CAPS provide ongoing counseling, which usually consists of weekly or bi-weekly 50-minute appointments.
+Counselors at SHAC provide ongoing counseling, which usually consists of weekly or bi-weekly 50-minute appointments.
 Let’s Talk is not formal counseling: it is a drop-in service where students can have an informal consultation with a counselor from time to time.

 Who should visit Let's Talk?